Bouillon L'Entrecôte

 Overview

-Bouillon L'Entrecôte has opened in Circular Quay's new dining precinct Quay Quarter Lanes alongside a slew of exciting new venues including Besuto, Hinchcliff House and Londres 126.
-On entry, you're met with a ground level with a selection of tables looking out into Circular Quay.
-Head upstairs and the building opens up to an expansive dining room with a grand French fit-out.
-Luxurious detailing and large dining tables are complemented with art and photographs sprawled across the wall — headlined by a huge portrait of legendary French chef Paul Bocuse.
+Head upstairs and the building opens into an expansive dining room with a grander feel.
+Luxurious detailing and large dining tables are complemented by art and photographs sprawled across the wall — headlined by a huge portrait of legendary French chef Paul Bocuse.

-When it comes to the food, the options are varied but not overwhelming.
-Kick things off with your choice of starters and a glass of kir royale from the 'How To Be a Good French' section of the drinks menu.
-Highlights from the hors d'oeuvre include the escargot drenched in a rich sauce, the ultra-cheesy twice-baked soufflé and the seared scallops served with foie gras mousse, onion jam and truffle oil.
+When it comes to the food, the options are varied without feeling overwhelming.
+Kick things off with a starter and a kir royale from the 'How To Be a Good French' section of the drinks list.
+Highlights from the hors d'oeuvre menu include foie gras-stuffed cured duck breast finished with cherry coulis; seared scallops served with foie gras mousse, onion jam, and truffle oil; and an ultra-cheesy twice-baked soufflé.

 Appears in: